autoNumeric/autoNumeric/doc/HowToUpgradeToV4.md

 | `$(someSelector).autoNumeric("update", { options });` | `anElement.update({ options });` |
 | `$(someSelector).autoNumeric("wipe");` | `anElement.wipe();` |

-Check the [documentation](https://github.com/autoNumeric/autoNumeric/#instantiated-methods) to see how some of those functions signatures changed.
+Check the [methods documentation](https://github.com/autoNumeric/autoNumeric/#instantiated-methods) to see how some of those functions signatures changed.

 If you encounter any problem upgrading to `v4`, feel free to contacts us on our [Gitter channel](https://gitter.im/autoNumeric/autoNumeric) or on IRC on Freenode `#autoNumeric`!